Read the instructions for “Getting up and running with Haskell” on the main course page.

 Exercise: write a function

-isSorted :: Ord a => [a] -> Bool
+isSorted :: Ord a => [a] -> Bool which decides

 whether the input list is sorted in linear time.
 Verify that

-isSorted (reverse [1..100]) = False
+isSorted (reverse [1..100]) = False, and that

-isSorted (msort (reverse [1..100])) = True
+isSorted (msort (reverse [1..100])) = True.

 In addition to computing values, a typical running program can have side-effects such as printing to the screen, querying the user for input, writing to a file, etc. Haskell is a bit idiosyncratic in confining such “impurities” to so-called monadic types, such as IO().